 As chief auditor of public accounts, the secretary of state set a clear mission for the division: Protect the public interest while helping improve Oregon government.

-Auditors ensure that public funds are spent as legally required, used to their best advantage and properly accounted for.
+Auditors ensure public funds are spent as legally required, used to their best advantage and properly accounted for.
 Audits are conducted in compliance with stringent professional standards and use modern analytical tools to examine millions of records and be as meticulous as possible.
 All reports are publicly available.

 Business Services Division